JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_listeners.md

 - `os` - allows to restrict listener to given OS, e.g., `os="windows"` for Windows only (2020.1 and later)
 - `activeInTestMode` - set to `false` to disable listener if `com.intellij.openapi.application.Application.isUnitTestMode()`==`true`
 - `activeInHeadlessMode` - set to `false` to disable listener if `com.intellij.openapi.application.Application.isHeadlessEnvironment()`==`true`.
-  Also covers `activeInTestMode` as test mode implies headless mode.
+  Also, covers `activeInTestMode` as test mode implies a headless mode.